Correspondence learning between morphologically different robots via task demonstrations: EXPERIMENTS

 \subsection{Correspondence learning when the task requires the same Cartesian path}

-This experiment aims to verify that our method can learn the correspondences between two robots when they need to follow the same path in task space.
-For this, an obstacle avoidance task is designed where the robots are required to avoid the obstacle using different paths.
-Eight different obstacle avoidance trajectories were collected for each robot as shown in Fig.~\ref{object-avoidance-paths} where six trajectories were used for training and the rest were used for testing.
+\hakan{This experiment, where Pioneer 3D-X and UR-10 with Robotiq85 gripper were used, aims to verify that our method can learn the correspondences between two robots when they need to follow the same path in task space.} An obstacle avoidance task is designed where the robots are required to avoid the obstacle using different paths.
+8 different obstacle avoidance trajectories were collected for each robot as shown in Fig.~\ref{object-avoidance-paths} where 6 trajectories were used for training and the rest were used for testing.
 After paired training is completed with a number of demonstration trajectories, where position and orientation are used for the mobile robot and joint angles are used for the manipulator robot, the model was queried to construct the trajectories for a robot given a number of the observation points from the other robot at certain time steps as input.
 When conditioned with an arbitrary number of points collected by any robot, the system was able to construct the corresponding trajectories.
 In other words, the manipulator/mobile robot was able to avoid the obstacles in the test and training setups following the trajectories generated based on task input from the other robot.

 Fig.~\ref{object-avoidance-generation} provides a number of snapshots for task configurations that were not observed during training.
 On the top and bottom rows, transfers from mobile robot to manipulator and from manipulator to mobile robot are shown, respectively.
 On the top left, the mobile robot is provided with a new movement trajectory that was not seen during training.
 Our system uses observations (position and orientation of the mobile robot) from this trajectory at three different time steps and is able to generate the desired movement trajectory (joint angles) for the manipulator robot, whose corresponding motion is shown on the right.